talhabuyukkose/CollectionSolutionsDocument/README.md

 ```
 <h2 align="center"> CollectionApp.WorkerImporter</h2>

-      Pulls customer information which is necessary for transactions from the company.
+&nbsp; Pulls customer information which is necessary for transactions from the company.

 >## Packages
 The list of packages which is used: